César F. Rosado Marzán

 Assistant Professor of Law

 Professor Rosado Marzán joined the IIT Chicago-Kent faculty in 2008.
 Before arriving at Chicago-Kent, he was an associate attorney at the law firm of Levy Ratner, PC in New York City.
-He also practiced in Puerto Rico in the offices of Torres & Velaz.
+He also practiced law in Puerto Rico in the offices of Torres & Velaz.
 He represented labor unions on all aspects of organizing, representation, and collective bargaining matters and worked in an employment discrimination class action case.

 At Chicago-Kent he teaches Contracts, Labor Law, and International and Comparative Labor and Employment Law.
+Professor Rosado-Marzán served as a Guest Professor of Labor Law in Stockholm University in the fall of 2012.

 Professor Rosado Marzán's current research interests lie at the intersection of international and comparative work law and social science research.
 He spends significant time in the field observing and interviewing people who "make law" every day.
 For example, in two different projects he interviewed labor lawyers, union officers, and management attorneys in Puerto Rico, Europe, and the United States to understand how they use law and "law-like" norms to build or challenge labor unions.
 In another project he observed labor inspectors and labor judges in Chile interact with employers and employees to understand how employment law is enforced in that country.